NAUI Board of Directors' Election 2015

 All of the candidates are asked by the Election Committee to furnish a short biosketch and a brief position statement.
-The statements are published on NAUI's website, and with the ballots.
+Their statements are published in the links below.
 This is your opportunity to educate yourself about your fellow members who are standing for membership on the Board.

 The NAUI Board of Directors is your voice in establishing NAUI's policies and long range goals.
 Take this opportunity to inform yourself, and then vote for the candidates who you believe will be the best persons to work with our other Board members to guide our Association toward the future.

-2014 Candidates for NAUI Board of Directors Election
+Candidates for the 2015 NAUI Board of Directors Election

 Michael Nadler, NAUI 10546

 We urge you to study all the information, acquaint yourself with the candidates and their positions, and vote for your considered choices.
-This year we are again using an on-line voting service and we will send out all the information you need to cast your vote on-line.
-Voting opens on Monday, November 3, 2014.
-Ballots must be cast no later than Friday, December 5, 2014 to be counted for this election.
+This year we are again using an online voting service and we will send out all the information you need to cast your vote.
+Voting opens on Monday, November 2, 2015.
+Ballots must be cast no later than Monday, November 30, 2015 to be counted for this election.

-In addition to election announcements sent by HQ, this year candidates will also be provided the opportunity to send their own campaign message to members.
+In addition to election announcements sent by HQ, candidates will also be provided the opportunity to send their own campaign message to members.
 Hopefully this will help you become more knowledgeable about each candidate.
-Campaign messages sent by the candidates will be sent via a third party email service that has been contracted by NAUI HQ.
-If you prefer not to receive these emails from the individual candidates, you will have the opportunity to use an unsubscribe link provided by the third party vendor.
-Members who opt out will still receive member announcements from NSG.
+Campaign messages sent by the candidates will be sent via a third-party email service that has been contracted by NAUI HQ.
+If you prefer not to receive these emails from the individual candidates, you will have the opportunity to use an unsubscribe link provided by the third-party vendor.
+Members who opt-out will still receive member announcements from NSG.
 Please note that any opinions contained in these messages are those of the author and not given or endorsed by the National Association of Underwater Instructors or NAUI Services Group.

-The newly-elected members will take office in January 2015 and will be formally introduced at the next scheduled NAUI Board of Directors meeting.
+The newly elected members will take office in January 2016 and will be formally introduced at the next scheduled NAUI Board of Directors meeting.

 The candidates are asked to answer a set of three questions concerning NAUI.
 These questions are posed to them by the Elections Committee.
-The candidates' answers are published along with their statements on NAUI's website and in the ballot.
+The candidates' answers are published along with their statements.
 Those questions are:

 - In what specific area(s) of board governance do you believe your skills and experience will be especially helpful and what do you hope to contribute as a director?